Crim5on/WeatherStation/README.md

 # Embedded Weather Station
-An embedded weather station feauturing a DHTxx series temperature and humidity sensor.
-Further sensors can be added.
-Integration of a 2x16 LCD display is planed.
-Shall support Arduino Uno and STM32 Nuclueo boards.
+An embedded weather station feauturing a DHTxx series temperature and humidity sensor and a 2x16 LCD display for data output.
+Integration of a barometer for thunderstorm detection and buzzer alarm is planed.
+Supports Arduino Uno and STM32 Nuclueo boards. (might need to be upgraded to a Arduino Mega bc of pin shortage)

 ## Directories